tbarends/SFextrapolation/README.md

 the script.
 Setting qweight to FALSE wil switch off the Q-weighting, changing the jobname parameter will change the filename root for the output files. preset_occ controls the final occupancy used for extrapolation.

+To plot distance displacement matrices, edit the motions_CA_plot.py script to use the desired pdb files and run.